This list is current as of 11 November 2020.

 NEW SOUTH WALES (SUPER LEAGUE)

 In 1997, New South Wales, Queensland and New Zealand participated in a round robin tri-series competition, under the Super League umbrella with the two top teams playing off in the final.
-The State of Origin series was also held in 1997, but under the ARL, and only Optus Cup players were eligible for selection.
+The State of Origin series was also held in 1997, but run by the Australian Rugby League (ARL), and only ARL Optus Cup players were eligible for selection.

 Up until 1986, Penrith players born outside of Sydney played for City, as it was based on residency.
 From 1987, it was based on what part of the state the player played junior football.
 The concept was discontinued after 2017.